 Difficulty: Hard

 Looking to escape all the crowds?
-Look no further!
-This park trail may be a bit sandier than most, but it’s definitely worth that extra work for some much-needed peace and quiet.
+The Sand Bench Trail may be quite a bit sandier than most, but it’s definitely worth that extra work for some much-needed peace and quiet.

-An outdoor adventure can go one of two ways: the easy way, or harder.
-AllTrails suggests going counter-clockwise – but on the counter-clockwise route lays depths of sand with steeper terrain that makes it a real challenge to power through!
-I decided to take the path of least resistance and go with the clockwise route, but taking the counter-clockwise route will give you amazing scenery right in front of your eyes!
+You can take this trail one way or another, the easy way or the hard way.
+AllTrails suggests going counter-clockwise.
+However, the counter-clockwise route includes deeper amounts of sand and steeper terrain that makes it a real challenge to get through.
+I decided to take the path of least resistance and go with the clockwise route.
+However, taking the counter-clockwise route will give you amazing scenery right in front of your eyes for much of the way.

-If you’d like to avoid any unpleasant surprises (we’re talking horse poop and bugs!), then I’d also recommend starting your journey at the Court of the Patriarchs shuttle stop instead of the Zion Lodge.
+If you’d like to avoid any unpleasant surprises and by that I mean horse poo and bugs, then I’d also recommend starting your journey at the Court of the Patriarchs shuttle stop instead of the Zion Lodge.

-Don’t want to get your heart pumping?
-Take a horse instead!
+Don’t want to get your spend that much energy?
+You can actually take a horse instead!

 Trail: Sand Bench Trail